• Skip to primary navigation

 • ¼ teaspoon ground cumin

-• 4 tablespoons chopped green onions plus additional for garnish
+• ¼ cup chopped green onions plus additional for garnish

 Instructions

 • In the bowl of a food processor, place softened cream cheese and pulse to make creamy.
+Scrape down the sides of the bowl.
 Add sour cream, chili-garlic sauce, and spices, and pulse to combine.
-Once everything is well mixed, add sun-dried tomatoes, red pepper, and green onions, and pulse once or twice to mix in the veggies.
+Once everything is well mixed, scrape down the sides of the bowl again, and add sun-dried tomatoes, red pepper, and green onions.
+Pulse once or twice to mix in the veggies.
 Refrigerate until ready to serve.

 Notes